Constipation is one of the causes of abdominal bloating. Not only is bloating a bothersome symptom, it can also affect your quality of life.

 I can certainly attest to this as I had suffered from constipation for most of my life.
 Even regular exercise and increased daily intake of water and fiber (from fruits and vegetables) did not make my bowel movements easier.
 Elimination was difficult and incomplete, leaving me bloated and uncomfortable.
 Excessive straining resulted in hemorrhoid.

 I’d wake up in the morning with a flat stomach and end the day with a bloated belly.
 My clothes can fit me on one day but not the next.
 Having a bloated belly made me look fat!

-> My misery continued until one day, my friend suggested that I squat to poop.
-He has been doing this since he was a kid and claimed that this pooping posture allows faster and easier elimination.
+My misery continued until one day,my friend suggested that I try using Squatty Potty.
+This simple toilet footstool helped him overcome hemorrhoids and constipation which he had suffered for a long time.
 I was skeptical about his suggestion… but no harm giving it a try, right?

-> I was glad I did.
+I was glad I did.
 Everything came out fast and easy without straining and excessive pushing.
 I’d be done with my business within 1-2 mins (which used to take 5-10 mins)!
-Since elimination is more complete, I finally got rid of my bloated belly.
-My hemorrhoid is gone.
+Since elimination is more complete, I finally got rid of my bloated belly and hemorrhoid.

-> Benefits of Squatting
+Benefits of Squatting

 3. Reduce straining and conditions associated with it (hernias, diverticulosis, hemorroids)

 4. Effective and efficient elimination (ie, faster, easier and more complete)